EyeToy: Play 3

-EyeToy: Play 3 is the third game in the EyeToy: Play series, for up to four players.
+EyeToy: Play 3 is a 2005 minigame compilation video game developed by London Studio and published by Sony Computer Entertainment for the PlayStation 2.
+It is the third game in the EyeToy: Play series and the sequel to EyeToy: Play 2.
+Unlike its predecessors, it was not released outside PAL regions.
 The camera takes snapshots during the game for your player and is a requirement to play the game.
 Unlike previous EyeToy: Play games, Play 3 was not released in North America.
 Unlike the previous games, 4 players were able to play on screen at the same time as opposed to taking it in turns like the previous games.